SirGnip/ClipDashboard/README.md

     - open url aftre substituting current clipboard into a url (ex: http://docs.oracle.com/javase/8/docs/api/javax/swing/SpinnerDateModel.htm l (any way to search for docs given just a class/interface name?)

+# modification
+- what is input? output?

+- clip operations (modifies selected clip)
+    - prepend, append
+        - in: string
+        - output: selected clip
+- line operations (treats selected clip as a list of lines with each line being one item)
+    - sort lines (tokenizes by lines)
+        - in: selected clip
+        - out: selected clip
+    - filter lines (tokenize by lines)

+# clipboard todo
+- maybe list out core use cases (broad, but not exhaustive)
+    - list bare-bones features to replace my python implmenetation so i will actually start using it
+    - then list ist *must* have features (the core, fun features like append, split, join, sort filter)
+    - have a second list for "maybe" (like ability to control truncation of )

+- double click on item does a "retrieve" of that item into clipboard
+    - what about multi-select?
+- with multi-select, maybe retrieve becomes multi-select aware, where it merges the multiple lines together with a given token (empty, space, carriage return, tab, comma)
+    - how do i reconcile this with doing a multi-select to be used in a cyclical retrieve?
+THe assumption would be that a cyclical retrieve would be bounded by what is selected?
+Maybe two modes (merge and cycle) of retrieve?
+When in cycle mode, how does UI track what clip is current?

+# Feature details

+### Cycling through clipboard buffer

+Visualizing focus ideas as when the ListView control as a whole looses focus, the individual cell focus (thin border) is not shown.
+So, what are other ways I can visualize the current cell while cycling?
+Here are brainstorms:

+- force the control focus to always be on the ListView, which shows the selected items and draws a border around the item with focus.
+- create global css file for UI that still shows the focused cell item even if the ListView doesn't have the focus.
+When the ListView doesn't have the focus, it uses gray instead of blue and no border around focused item (probably because three is no focus on the ListView!).
+This snippet is a starting point, but doesn't do what I want.
+    - `items.setStyle("-fx-selection-bar: red; -fx-selection-bar-non-focused: blue; -fx-selection-bar-text: black");`

+- do some manual animation on the cell to highlight it
+- add some text to the data model if it has focus
+- have another control (anothre ListView) next to it in parallel that highlights the current cycle row somehow?
+- add a status bar at the bottom of the screen and have it show the buffer ID with the focus and preview of it
+- just not worry about having a nice visualization for cycling for now